riceissa/issarice.com/wiki/product-reviews.md

-I knew for a long time that my X220 could be upgraded to 16GB of RAM, but I was too lazy to actually do the research to find the compatible RAM and buy it and look up how to insert it.
+I knew for a long time that my X220 could be upgraded to 16GB of RAM, but I was too lazy to actually do the research to find the compatible RAM and buy it and look up how to insert it (partly because I was wondering if I should just get a new laptop instead of going through with the memory upgrade).
 Well, I finally got fed up with the 4GB RAM after five years or so of use, and bought these sticks.

 I am very happy with this purchase.
 Insertion into the X220 was very simple (I just watched a couple of tutorials on YouTube), and the RAM